 Note that disambiguation enlarges common cause sets and differentials.
 In the example above, Cough restricted its old cluster, yielding only Tb in its differential.
-After disambiguation, though, the old cluster had more disorders in its differential, namely, Tb, Flu, and Mal.
-Effectively, the symptom Cough was moved from a cluster that it restricted to a cluster that it covered.
-This process of moving symptoms between clusters can be interpreted as freeing unnecessary constraints.
-The combination of ambiguation and disambiguation frees constraints placed by unnecessarily restricting symptoms.
-As new symptoms are processed, new opportunities for freeing constraints may arise.
+After disambiguation, though, the old cluster had more disorders

 Algorithm 5 (Disambiguation)

 Procedure DISAMBIGUATE (Decomposition C)